peterWilson34/nodes-cinema-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+if you want to support Githubpages you have to set the base-href and delpoy-url like the following `ng build --prod --base-href /nodes-cinema-app/  --deploy-url /nodes-cinema-app/`

 ## APP walkthrough